Skip to Main Content Scroll to the top Icon

 Daytime and overnight

-Barrie Central (Tiffin St.) *24/7 Respite Centre activation in effect until March 31st*
+Barrie Central (Tiffin St.) *Overnight Respite Centre activation in effect until April 30th*

 113 Tiffin Street, Barrie